How Fiber Keeps Your Brain and Heart in Shape

 Most Americans don’t eat enough high-fiber foods, according to current guidelines by the U.S. Department of Agriculture and U.S. Department of Health and Human Services.
 Women need 25 grams of fiber per day, but usually consume only 13 grams.
 Men need 38 grams per day, but eat only about 17.

-Try these tips for adding more high fiber foods to your diet:
+Try these simple tips to add more high fiber foods to your diet:

 • Eat the peels of your apples and potatoes.